k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/04_source_data_metrics.md

 This plugin scans the data of the data sample in order to calculate the following 4 parameters:

-* **Dataset Size** - the actual number of values in a column in the data sample.
+* **Data Sample Size** - the actual number of values in a column in the data sample.
   * The data sample is retrieved per the Catalog settings.
 For example, the default sample size is 10% of the table size, with minimum 100 and maximum 500.
-However, the actual data sample can vary, based on the table size.
+However, the actual data sample size can vary, based on the table size.
 * **Distinct Values** - the count of distinct values per column in the data sample.
   * This parameter helps to assess the variety or uniqueness of data within a column.
 It is beneficial for data categorization, since it helps to analyze whether the data includes a specific set of values or labels (such as status fields or categorical variables).
   * In addition, it can help to validate whether the data values are within an acceptable or predefined range.
 For example, if a column is expected to store binary values (Yes/No or true/false), the presence of more distinct values might indicate data quality issues.